CartoDB/academy/_app/_cartojs-and-external-apis/01-google-streetview.md

 </script>
 {% endhighlight %}

-We then add a click infowindow to our map using the CARTO.js [`cartodb.vis.Vis.addInfowindow() ` method](https://carto.com/docs/cartodb-platform/cartodb-js/api-methods/#visaddinfowindowmap-layer-fields--options).
-The method takes our map object, CartoDB layer (or sublayer), and an array of column names for which interactivity will be enabled (the columns in our dataset that we need to access as part of our infowindow setup).
+We then add a click infowindow to our map using the CARTO.js [`cartodb.vis.Vis.addInfowindow()` method](https://carto.com/docs/cartodb-platform/cartodb-js/api-methods/#visaddinfowindowmap-layer-fields--options).
+The method takes our map object, CARTO layer (or sublayer), and an array of column names for which interactivity will be enabled (the columns in our dataset that we need to access as part of our infowindow setup).
 Within our dataset are two columns that store our latitude and longitude coordinates separately called `lat` and `lon`.
 We also have a column called `name`, which stores titles for each Street View location.
 We pass our `infowindowTemplate` as a parameter, and setup the `templateType` as a mustache template.
 The  method returns an [infowindow object](https://carto.com/docs/cartodb-platform/cartodb-js/api-methods/#sublayerinfowindow)!

 {% highlight html %}
 <script>